nextapps-de/mikado/README.md

     </tr>
 </table>

-__Note:__ These benchmark results are just representing the duration of compiling.
-Choosing a specific compiler method has no impact on the render performance.
+__Note:__ Choosing a specific compiler method has no impact on the render performance.

 <a name="mikado-compile"></a>
 ### 1. Variant: Using Dedicated Compiler (Recommended)